 According to Merriam-Webster, drawdown is the process of depleting.
 In financial terms, we’re going to add to the simple definition and further define it as a measurement of any performance and how much it can absorb a loss before it goes into profits.
 Trading drawdown is related to a single position where you enter the position and the price may go against you and put you in a relative loss before going up once again.

 It is also used to be measured on a whole portfolio where you take the winners and the losers together to determine what was the highest sequence of accumulating losses in the portfolio.

-In financial markets, there are 2 types of equations (drawdowns) that are usually discussed.
+In financial markets, there are 2 types of equations (trading drawdowns) that are usually discussed.
 There is the absolute drawdown and there is the relative drawdown and each calculation is relevant to a different class of investors.

 Investors who are not actually measuring performance and are only concerned with bringing returns only care about the absolute drawdown, whereas a trader who should always be considering his or her performance efficiency should care more about relative drawdown.
 These traders will tend to care more about how much they can risk as opposed to the initial investment amount.

-The determination of this first type of drawdown begins where the pivot point is at the highest peak of value of the portfolio.
+The determination of this first type of drawdown begins where the pivot point is at the highest peak of the value of the portfolio.
 For example, if you have a 50k account and you make it up to 55k but then fall down to 40k, then the drawdown is counted from the 55k to the 40k.

 The trading behavior is capable of making that consecutive loss from 55k to 40k which is greater than a 20% change.

 For the absolute drawdown, the pivot point would instead be from 50k to 40k which is only a 20% change.
 This is the main difference between the two types.